DivoHub/Playerlist_Pinger/README.md

 Simple console application that pings user and logs when any specified players appear online in a given server IP (Java Edition)

 ## Overview
-Makes periodic GET requests to minecraft statistic sites to fetch player list data on given server.

-Websites include:
-- minecraft-statistic.net
-- minecraftlist.com
-- mcsrvstat.us
+This application utilizes the ***mcstatus*** library to incrementally fetch server data on the user's behalf.

 ## Dependencies